Filtered colimit elimination from Birkhoff's variety theorem: Local retracts in locally finitely presentable categories

-\begin{lemma} For every category $\A$, the following hold. \begin{enumerate} \item A composition $p\circ h$ is a local retraction whenever both $p$ and $h$ are local retractions. \item If a composition $p\circ h$ is a local retraction, then so is $p$. \item Every retraction is a local retraction. \item If $p\colon X\to Y$ is a local retraction and $Y$ is finitely presentable, then $p$ is a retraction. \item Local retractions are stable under pullback, i.e., if a pullback square
+Here are some elementary properties of local retractions. \begin{lemma} For every category $\A$, the following hold. \begin{enumerate} \item A composition $p\circ h$ is a local retraction whenever both $p$ and $h$ are local retractions. \item If a composition $p\circ h$ is a local retraction, then so is $p$. \item Every retraction is a local retraction. \item If $p\colon X\to Y$ is a local retraction and $Y$ is finitely presentable, then $p$ is a retraction. \item Local retractions are stable under pullback, i.e., if a pullback square

 is given and $p$ is a local retraction, then $p'$ is also a local retraction. \item Let $p=\Colim{I\in\bI}p_I$ be a filtered colimit in the arrow category $\A^\to$ such that $p_I$ is a local retraction in $\A$ for all $I\in\bI$.
 Then $p$ is a local retraction in $\A$. \end{enumerate} \end{lemma} \begin{proof} The proof is immediate. \end{proof}